 - Toaster.
 Get over it (talking to myself, here) and use the toaster oven.

 - Hot plate.
 A word about hot plates: when you cook, you’re putting a significant amount of grease and steam into the air.
 While your normal kitchen likely has a vent (either through your microwave or the range hood), your makeshift kitchen probably will not.
 With enough use, a hot plate will offer grease the opportunity to settle into and onto your walls, ceiling, shelving, etc. Your kitchenette is probably not equipped for this in the long haul, so we do not recommend using a hot plate.
-You should also double check the safety manual of any hot plate – both the electricity needs and the warnings regarding children, pets, etc. We decided for ourselves that it was not worth the possible troubles and that we could live without a frying pan in our lives for a while.
 If you need to cook something in boiling water, try your rice cooker!
 And if you need to fry something, consider an outdoor grill.

 - Mandoline.
 Truthfully, I did use this bad boy once or twice, but not enough to justify it taking up so much space in our already crowded drawers.